laurareyma/Internships/README.md

 * [AI safety fundamentals](https://aisafetyfundamentals.com/governance-course-details/), 12 week online course, covering a range of policy levers for steering AI development.

+* [Introduction to Quantum Research for Girls](https://beyondresearch.physicsbeyond.com/iqrg-2/), Join our free international nine-week research programme for girls of all levels to get involved in the world of quantum physics and quantum computing!

+* [Solve](https://solve.mit.edu/) is an initiative of MIT.
+They believe that to achieve a more sustainable and equitable future for all, new voices and ideas are needed.
+They launch open calls to find exceptional and diverse solutions to the most pressing global challenges from anywhere in the world.
+Selected innovators are supported by MIT and its community of collaborators to amplify their impact and drive lasting change.

 USA:

 * [RIPS](https://www.ipam.ucla.edu/programs/student-research-programs/), Research in Industrial Projects for Students

+* [The ML Alignment & Theory Scholars (MATS)](https://www.matsprogram.org/)  Program is an educational seminar and independent research program that aims to provide talented scholars with talks, workshops, and research mentorship in the field of AI alignment and safety.
+We also connect them with the Berkeley alignment research community.

+UK:

+* [The Cambridge ERA](https://erafellowship.org/): AI Fellowship provides aspiring AI safety & Governance researchers with an in-person, paid, 8-week summer research fellowship at the University of Cambridge.

+JAPAN:

+* [OIST](https://admissions.oist.jp/apply-research-internship): students who are currently enrolled in or who have graduated from a Bachelor's or Master's program and are interested in joining the OIST PhD program may undertake educational activity at OIST as a Research Intern.
+A research internship at OIST provides students with experience working in a research environment under the direction of OIST faculty.